Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 <br>

+5. Use the **friendship bookmark option** to find out what mouse speed suit your pc.
+Feel free to increase mouse speed if it's running too fast.

-5. If you have a good PC, You can set the **mouse speed to 0 and Screenshot speed to 0.3**.
-Feel free to increase both value if it is running too fast.
+(If you have a good PC, You can set the **mouse speed to 0 and Screenshot speed to 0.3**)

 ### Refresh Options
 **Mouse**